Skip to main content

 • Is proportionate and necessary

-• Can be policed effectively
+• Can be enforced effectively

-• If you want to have a SOPO/SHPO discharged then you’ll need to show that you have fully co-operated with the terms of the Sex Offenders Register and the requirements of your SOPO/SHPO.
+• Proving you have followed all rules of the Sex Offenders Register and the requirements of your SOPO/SHPO.

 Will I need to use a solicitor?